open-ug/conveyor/docs/docs/contributing/how-to-contribute.md

   - `/pkg/client`: Contains the Go API Client
   - `/pkg/driver-runtime/`: Contains Driver runtime and its utility finctions
 - `/sdk`: This directory is meant to contain any Conveyor SDK implementations in other languages
+- `/packaging`: This contains packaging and distribution code.
-- `/helm`: This contains the Conveyor Helm Chart for deploying to Kubernetes.
+  - `/helm`: This contains the Conveyor Helm Chart.
+  - `/docker`: This contains the Conveyor CI docker files.
+  - `/debian`: This contains the Conveyor CI Debian packaging code for APT.

 ## How to contribute